SamuelEarl/data-science-reference-guide/INSTALL_TENSORFLOW_IN_A_VIRTUAL_ENVIRONMENT_WITH_ANANCONDA.md

 # Install TensorFlow in a virtual environment with Anaconda

+NOTE: Refer to the `HOW_TO_SETUP_DATA_SCIENCE_PROJECTS.md` file for more information on using Anaconda within a virtual environment.

 ```
 conda create -n tf tensorflow